 For the schools you have been accepted to, you'll start receiving award letters as early as February, and you should have all of them by April.
 A letter may include grants, scholarships and work-study programs, along with eligibility for federal student loans.

 Award letter templates can vary, so make sure you carefully review each letter as you compare financial aid packages from different schools.

-To determine which financial aid package best meets your needs, you may want to create a document that compares the financial aid from each school, including:
+To determine which financial aid package best meets your needs, you may want to try our Award Letter Comparison Tool, or create a document yourself that compares the financial aid from each school, including:

 - Grants and scholarships

 - Amount needed to cover the total cost of attendance